 The vocational training includes at least 700 hours of theory and another 900 hours of practice.
 The practical part is completed in outpatient and inpatient facilities, such as hospitals, clinics, specialist practices, and elderly homes.
 There they can apply the learned theory.

-During the internships future nursing assistants learn how to apply bandages and how to prevent infections and thrombosis and much more.
+During internships, nursing assistants learn how to apply bandages, prevent infections and thrombosis, and much more.

 As a nursing assistant, you have to react quickly in emergencies.
 Therefore, they also learn how to act in life-threatening conditions during training.

-As the main entry requirement is the final school diploma (Hauptschulabschluss) of at least 10 years long education period.
+The main entry requirement is the final school diploma (Hauptschulabschluss) of at least ten years of education.

-Furthermore, applicants must prove their health suitability for the profession by proving a medical certificate.
-Some vocational schools also want a certain minimum age as well as a completed internship in the medical, therapeutic, or nursing field.
+Furthermore, applicants must prove their health suitability for the profession by providing a medical certificate.
+Some vocational schools also require a certain minimum age and a complete medical, therapeutic, or nursing internship.

-In order to be professionally successful in nursing, several personal requirements play an important role.
-These include:
+In order to be professionally successful in nursing, several personal characteristics play an essential role, including:

 - kindness and helpfulness